cgarethc/vqsfia/README.md

 ### As a web server

+Run `node index.js -s 3000` where 3000 is the port you'd like to serve on.

+### Hacking

-You'll need to change into the `client` directory and:
+To build the client, you'll need to change into the `client` directory and:

 Run `npm install`
 Run `webpack` (installing first [following instructions](webpack.github.io) if necessary)

-Run `node index.js -s 3000` where 3000 is the port you'd like to serve on.